-The Yellow-crowned night heron (Nyctanassa violacea) has a gray body with mottled brown and white wings.
-The face is black and white and the pale yellow crown sweeps back as a plume.
-The eyes are large and red; bill is thick and black.
-The yellow legs, turn pinkish-red during breeding season.
+The Yellow-crowned night heron (Nyctanassa violacea) has a gray body with brown and white wings.
+The face is black and white, and the crown is pale-yellow.
+The eyes are large and red, and the bill is thick and black.
+The yellow legs turn pink/red during breeding season.
 Males and females are similar in appearance, but females are usually smaller.
 The juveniles have gray plumage, with buff spotting on the underside until about two years of age, when they attain adult plumage.

 The Yellow-crowned night heron is a stocky, medium-sized bird.
 Adults are 22-28 inches (56-71 cm) in length; wingspan is 42-44 inches (107-112 cm) and they weigh 1.4-1.8 pounds (0.64-0.82 kg).
 They are territorial and use their claws and bill for defense.
-Usually nocturnal, they can sometimes be seen searching for food during the day.
-Prey is usually found by wading in shallow water in tidal creeks and tide pools, where they prey on crustaceans, fish, amphibians, aquatic insects, snails and small snakes.
+Though usually nocturnal, they occasionally search for food during the day.
+They wade in shallow water in tidal creeks and tide pools, and prey on crustaceans, fish, amphibians, aquatic insects, snails, and small snakes.

 They often nest in colonies in dense vegetation.
-Nests, made of sticks, weeds or roots, may be built on platforms in trees, in shrubs overhanging water, or even on the ground.
+Nests, made of sticks, weeds, or roots may be built on platforms in trees, in shrubs overhanging water, or even on the ground.
 They lay three to five pale blue-green eggs which are incubated for 21-25 days.
 Both parents incubate the eggs and care for the young, who fledge after 25 days.
-One brood is common per season, however, two broods per season are occasionally raised.
+One brood is common per season, however, two broods per season can occur.

-As a migratory bird, the Yellow-crowned night heron can be found as far north as Pennsylvania and as far south as southern Brazil, where they inhabit mangrove and coastal areas, freshwater marshes, wooded swamps and thickets.
-They are listed as Least Concern by IUCN.
+As a migratory bird, the Yellow-crowned night heron can be found as far north as Pennsylvania and as far south as southern Brazil.
+They inhabit mangroves and coastal areas, freshwater marshes, wooded swamps, and thickets.